Welcome to your online class with Professor Brad Reynolds.

 DO THE PROJECTS AND ARTICLES I SUBMIT HAVE TO RELATE TO WHAT I AM CURRENTLY READING?

 No, you do not have to do a project or article that relates to what you are currently reading.
-The projects and articles can come from any time period covered in your class (that's the colonial period to 1877 for History 111 and that's between 1865 and 2000 for History 112).
+The projects and articles can come from any time period covered in your class between 1866 and 1999.

 HOW DO I WRITE AN ARTICLE ABOUT SOMETHING I HAVEN'T REACHED YET IN THE ASSIGNED READING?